Dearham: Governance

-For the European Parliament residents in Dearham voted to elect MEP's for the North West England constituency before Brexit in 2020.
+Dearham is part of the Penrith and Solway constituency since 2024, and has been represented by Markus Campbell-Savours of the Labour Party since the 2024 general election.
+Prior to 2024, the town was part of the parliamentary constituency of Workington, which was abolished in the 2023 boundary review.

-For Local Government purposes it is in the Ellen & Gilcrux Ward of Allerdale Borough Council and the Dearham and Broughton Division of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.

 Dearham has its own Parish Council; Dearham Parish Council.

 Education

 The village has a primary school with approximately 253 children on roll and a nursery with approximately 26 children on roll.